 They have several options suitable for dogs of all ages.
 They also have options for dogs with specific dietary or health requirements, such as a range for older dogs, low fat blends for dogs with pancreatitis, etc.

-Use this code to get it with a 50% DISCOUNT:
+Use this code to get it a 50% DISCOUNT off your first order

 GROUND PUMPKIN SEEDS

 Pumpkin seeds are one of the best defences against worms.
 They contain cucurbitin, an amino acid that lowers both egg count and adult worm population in gastrointestinal worms.

 I prefer to grind the pumpkin seeds, rather than feed them whole.
 The easiest way to do this is in a coffee grinder or fine food processor.